1,000+ Opportunities

 While an organization may be eligible to apply, attention and preference will be given to organizations: Addressing disparities and/or creating more equitable outcomes for communities experiencing marginalization due to race, ethnicity, gender, sexual orientation, age, ability or geography Establishing a clear connection to the Informs, Forms, Benefits framework, which states that those experiencing barriers should not only benefit from the work we support, but inform, form, and lead it as well Our Community Solutions Grant Program has three focus areas and will consider proposals that address one or more of the following: Community & Economic Development The Foundation seeks to invest and partner in solutions informed and formed by the people facing the highest barriers to wealth creation, economic security and family-sustaining career pathways.

 This includes BIPOC, women, veterans, young people, people with disabilities, formerly incarcerated people and LGBTQIA+ people.
-Specific priorities for wealth creation include strengthening the entrepreneur ecosystem, increasing local ownership of businesses and homes, and expanding access to culturally appropriate services.
+Specific priorities for wealth creation include strengthening the entrepreneur ecosystem, increasing local ownership of businesses, and expanding access to culturally appropriate services.

 Regarding economic security, the Foundation recognizes the importance of anchor institutions embedded at the neighborhood level.
 For workforce development, we will prioritize employment pathways that meet the needs of individuals and employers alike.
 The Foundation continues to prioritize health organizations that focus on health equity and increase access to affordable, culturally relevant health services.